spences10/scottspence.com/posts/2022/03/02/make-a-contact-form-with-sveltekit-and-airtable/index.md

 ✔ Add Playwright for browser testing? … No
 ```

-The I'll follow the rest of the steps from the CLI output:
+Then I'll follow the rest of the steps from the CLI output:

 ```text
 Next steps: